You have been added to our list.

 Fifty years ago, the materials used to furnish and decorate a home were comprised of wood, wool, cotton and steel.
 Houses were generally smaller with compartmentalized rooms and lower ceilings while kitchens were traditionally set away from the main living areas.

-The use of synthetic materials and design of beautiful living spaces may have aesthetically and financially improved lives but at what cost?
+The use of synthetic materials and the design of beautiful living spaces may have aesthetically and financially improved lives but at what cost?

 Additionally, lightweight structural components, such as engineered floor systems have the potential to collapse very quickly under well-ventilated fire conditions.